-Commentary provided by Alan Essig, Executive Director of the Georgia Budget and Policy Institute in Atlanta, GA.
+Commentary provided by Jan Moller, Director of the Louisiana Budget Project in Baton Rouge, LA.

 Louisiana is a conservative state with a very conservative governor who, until recently, was one of the most popular in the country.